Gérardmer: Culture

 The Festival international du film fantastique de Gérardmer (literally Gérardmer International Festival of fantastic film, formerly named 'Fantastic'Arts' from 1994 to 2008) is an international festival of horror and fantastic films which has been held each year since 1994 in Gérardmer.

+Transport

+The nearest airport is EuroAirport Basel Mulhouse Freiburg, which is located 109 km south east of Gérardmer.